 His team is made up of students from 10 different countries, with 90 percent being refugees.
 And this season the Angoras are entering the season as state champions for the third straight season.

-“Coach, he was like, ‘do you want to join cross country?’”
-Uwimana says.
+“Coach, he was like, ‘do you want to join cross country?’” he said.
 “And I didn’t even know what cross country is.”

-Etienne says stories like Uwimana's are celebrated throughout Clarkston's vast refugee community as a symbol of new opportunities that America may bring.
+Etienne says stories like Uwimana's are celebrated throughout Clarkston's vast refugee community as a symbol of the new opportunities that America may bring.